automator-plus/tutorials/CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md

 + Debug the bug
 + Chat about the VS Code Debugger
 + Hook it up with Premiere Pro as our host
-+ Look at some of the Premiere Pro building blocks
-+ Create a script that inserts markers at specified frame or seconds intervals
++ Debug some ExtendScript code within VS Code

-# What is a debugger
+# What is a debugger?

 Let's start with the definition of a bug before we start debugging them.
 Below is a great extract I got from <a href='https://hackernoon.com/debugging-smart-contracts-with-truffle-debugger-a-practical-approach-f56bf0600736'>this</a> Hackernoon blog about debugging smart contracts on the blockchain.
 Super tangent, but the blockchain is also _just_ code that needs writing, executing, testing and most importantly *debugging*.
 Also, the blog gets the image credits 😉👆.
 If you want to know more about bugs on the blockchain and debugging them, give the blog a read.
-The blog goes on to chat about the right tools for the job, however, this is using a different IDE to debug the solidity Ethereum language.
-I just want to share the first paragraph:
+The blog goes on to chat about the right tools for the job, however, the blog is using a different IDE to VS Code to debug Ethereum's solidity language and has nothing to do with CEP or Premiere Pro, I just want to share the first paragraph about bugs:

 > Bugs!
 Bugs are aliens that creep into a programmer’s code at night when no one is watching and alter the state of working code.
 These aliens have only one mission — to frustrate the life of a programmer.
 How does a programmer kill a bug before he dies of frustration?
 Yeah, you got it right!
 By debugging and removing the buggy code.
 But why would a programmer go into a debugging war without the right tools?
 If a programmer is going to debug he better do it the right way, using the right tools.

+If you missed it, for us writing and debugging Adobe's ExtendScript the right tool for the job is VS Code.

 # Creating a JS bug